iAli61/investment_agent/doc/UI-Design.md

 - **Backend Communication**: Use asynchronous requests (fetch/axios) for API calls.
 Implement Server-Sent Events (SSE) as specified in the architecture to enable real-time dashboard updates based on input changes or background agent progress.

+- **Responsive Design**: Implement a fluid grid system with CSS Grid and Flexbox to ensure the UI adapts properly to different screen sizes.
+Define appropriate breakpoints (small, medium, large screens) with specific layout adjustments for each.
+Use relative units (rem, %, vh/vw) rather than fixed pixels to allow content to scale appropriately.

 ## 8. Wireframe Descriptions

 This section describes the key screens/states envisioned for the wireframing phase, illustrating the hybrid interaction model.